TaskForceDingo/Mission-Framework/README.md

 Changed:
 - Added default 'safezone' marker to spawn protection zones.
   - Add an area marker with this name to your mission to allow easy spawn protection.
+- The in game briefing sections can be deleted from `init.sqf` to prevent them from appearing in the map screen.
+  - e.g. if you don't want the 'Mission' section, you can delete it.

 ### 02/06/2023
 New: